babylonchain/btc-staking-ts/README.md

 //    staking contract:
 //    - `inputUTXOs: UTXO[]`: The list of UTXOs that will be used as an input
 //       to fund the staking transaction.
-//    - `stakingFee: number`: The fee of the transaction in satoshis.
+//    - `feeRate: number`: The fee per tx byte in satoshis.
 //    - `changeAddress: string`: BTC wallet change address, Taproot or Native
 //       Segwit.
 //    - `network: network to work with, either networks.testnet